 So there are a few options to journey map virtually: (1) via a video conferencing platform where one person is designated to be in charge of the sticky notes (feel free to send supplies ahead of time, if needed); (2) via a video conferencing platform using Google Sheets as the medium to capture the map; (3) via a digital journey mapping platform, such as Touchpoint Dashboard or CX Workout, with online community or unlimited viewer access; or (4) via an online community platform.
-(There are likely more options; if you’ve used others, please add them in the comments below.)
+(There are likely more options, both synchronous and asynchronous.
+If you’ve used others, please add them in the comments below.)
 Get creative.
 Don’t stop the work.
 You will/may have to adapt your approach to journey mapping slightly, but I believe these approaches are just as viable and actionable as in-person workshops.

 Before the workshops, you should still conduct customer interviews, just like you would if you were going to do in-person workshops.
 This will provide a lot of context for what you’re about to walk into in the workshop, and it will help you to further formulate questions and identify details that must be captured during the workshop.